ITSUREN/DSA/NOTES/Circular_Doubly_Linked_List.md

 # 🔗 Circular Doubly Linked List
 - The [CODE:📑](../Data_Structures/Circular_DoublyLinked_List.c).
-- Has Two Structural pointers: Previous and Next.
+- Has two Structural pointers: Previous and Next.
-- The Last Node is Connected to the First Node
+- The Last Node is Connected to the First Node.
-- Every Node is accessible due to a closed nature
+- Every Node is accessible due to a closed nature.

 ### 🔧 Operations on a Circular Doubly Linked List:
 1. **[Inserting Elements](#insertions)**